websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

 ## Monitoring in Liferay

-Once Kibana and LES Monitoring are successfully installed and configured and all the servers are running, add the Elasticsearch Monitoring widget to a page:
+Once you have Kibana and LES Monitoring installed, configured, and all the servers are running, add the Elasticsearch Monitoring widget to a page:

 1. Open the *Fragments and Widgets* menu on a Content Page, or the Add Widgets menu on a Widget Page.

-1. Use the widget search bar to search for *monitoring* and drag the *Elasticsearch Monitoring* widget from the Search category onto the page If on Liferay DXP 7.2, the widget is called *X-Pack Monitoring*.
+1. Use the widget search bar to search for *monitoring* and drag the *Elasticsearch Monitoring* widget from the Search category onto the page.
+If on Liferay DXP 7.2, the widget is called *X-Pack Monitoring*.

 > For more information, see the related Elasticsearch documentation:
 > * [Monitoring a cluster](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/es-monitoring.html)